-Students will not be allowed to use any electronics in this course, including but not limited to cell phones, tablets, or laptop computers.
+Students will not be allowed to use any personal electronics in this course, including but not limited to cell phones, tablets, or laptop computers unless prior permission has been obtained from the instructor.
 Failure to adhere to this policy will affect your attendance and participation grade.
 If it is a persistent issue, you will be asked to leave class.